How to have an Eco-friendly Kids Halloween Celebration

 - Clementines.
 Draw scary faces on them with black ink!

-- Kids toys and plastic-tat at home from party bags and fast-food chains you no longer want at home instead of sweets.
+- Have a declutter and instead of sweets offer kids toys and plastic-tat from party bags and fast-food chains you no longer want at home instead of sweets.

 - Stickers, pens, pencils, rubbers, marbles - anything you have at home you need to clear out!